 Donate to Church Benevolence Fund

 Churches often have a benevolence fund so that they can help families struggling to pay their bills or put food on the table.
-During the economic turn down in 2008, most churches benevolence fund dried up.
+During the economic turndown in 2008, most churches benevolence funds dried up.
 Now churches often have to tell families “no” when they ask for help.
 Your donation will go directly to help families in need within the community.
 When you make your donation, you must designate it to go to the benevolence fund or else it goes to the general fund.

 Buy Extra Christmas Pajamas

 Buying several extra sets of festive Christmas pajamas can make a child’s day.
 Being in a homeless shelter this time of year can be depressing to the young mom who has uprooted her family in order to escape the abuse.
 But seeing the smile on her kid’s faces as they are able to pick out a new set of Christmas pajamas makes her day.
-Just a small gesture can bring this young mom hope of the things that are to come as she made a huge decision to leave her abuser.
+Just a small gesture can bring this young mom hope for the things that are to come as she made a huge decision to leave her abuser.

 You can get other families to join in and donate extra sets of Christmas pajamas so that each family can receive the blessing.

 This time of year can be difficult for families who are doing everything in their power to stretch their budget to allow for Christmas gifts for their children.
 I’ve been in this situation when my older kids were little and I had no idea how I was going to pull off getting them a few presents from their Christmas list.